UMWEDU/umw-admissions-sync/_pages/enrollment-deposit.md

 <strong>Spring</strong> Deadline: Due by the date indicated on your letter

-<strong>Fall</strong> Deadline: May 1. <span style="color: #ff0000"><em>Please note the date has been extended until June 1. </em></span>
+<strong>Fall</strong> Deadline: May 1.

 To pay online, enter your Student ID below and confirm that your name appears on all subsequent pages.
 By submitting your deposit electronically, you are enrolling and your deposit is non-refundable after May 1 (for freshman fall enrollment). <em>Internet Explorer is recommended to pay your deposit online.
 If you experience any difficulties please contact <a href="mailto:admit@umw.edu">admit@umw.edu</a>. </em>

+<em>Please note the deposit site will be down for maintenance from Monday, June 29 at 4 p.m. until Wednesday, July 1 at 12 p.m.</em>
 <h2>Admissions Deposit Online Payment</h2>
 [gravityform id="34" title="false" description="false" tabindex="-1"]
 <h3>Benefits to paying early include:</h3>